LJJordan124/E-Commerce-Back-End/README.md

 WILL BE UPDATED AT A LATER TIME

 ## Instructions
+Run the following in the terminal to install the materials:
+* npm install node
+* npm install express
+* npm install sequelize

 Run the following in the terminal with your SQL account activated for usage:
 * source db/schema.sql